 There are also generous coworkers who do middle-of-the-night coffee runs and deliver my sugary, syrupy macchiato.
 Not to mention the home-baked goodies that grateful patients have dropped off.
 And the siren call of the vending machines.
 Every.
 Single.
 Shift.

 If you don’t have healthy snacks prepared, it’s too easy to start snacking on muffins, doughnuts or the pizza your coworker is sharing.
-Those kind of night shift diet choices start to take at toll after a few weeks, months, or years of shift work.
-Here’s some ideas that just might keep you out of the 3 a.m. doughnuts.
+Those kinds of night shift diet choices start to take a toll after a few weeks, months, or years of shift work.
+Here are some ideas that just might keep you out of the 3 a.m. doughnuts.